tryffel/eventsourcing/README.md

 ph := eventsourcing.NewProjectionHandler(register, encoder)
 ```

-The projection handler include the event register and a encoder to deserialize events from an event store to an application event.
+The projection handler include the event register and a encoder to deserialize events from an event store to application event.

 ### Projection

 A _projection_ is created from the projection handler via the `Projection()` method.
-The method takes a `fetchFunc` and a `callbackFunc` and returns a pointer to a Projection.
+The method takes a `fetchFunc` and a `callbackFunc` and returns a pointer to the projection.

 ```go
 p := ph.Projection(f fetchFunc, c callbackFunc)